efuquen/jquery-lesson/README.md

 Ideas and notes for ScriptEd Bootcamp Lesson.
 First I'll list out objectives, then an outline of topics to be discussed to meet those objects.
 Also included are a list of JQuery functions used in FlickrMap project and exercises for students to practice JQuery skills.
-I won't necessarily cover every function listed as examples, these are just a pool to draw from.
+I won't necessarily cover every function listed as examples, these are just a pool to draw from to do live coding examples with the students.

 # Content